okbob/pspg/README.md

 * `--no-commandbar`  the bottom bar will be hidden
 * `--no-topbar`  the top bar will be hidden
 * `--no-bars`  both bars will be hidden
+* `--no-sigint-search-reset`  sigint is not used to reset searching
 * `--tabular-cursor`  cursor is displayed only for table
 * `--only-for-tables`  use std pager when content is not a table
 * `--bold-labels`  bold font for row, column labels
 * `--bold-cursor`  bold font for cursor
 * `--vertical-cursor`  show column cursor
+* `--on-sigint-exit`  double escape or ctrl c ending pager

 ## Themes